 Why Are Steel Bars Important in Buildings?

-Without reinforcement, concrete can crack and collapse due to load pressure.
-Construction steel bars provide flexibility, tensile strength, and structural integrity in projects.
+Concrete can crack and collapse due to load pressure without reinforcement.
+Construction steel bars are used to provide flexibility, tensile strength and structural integrity in projects.

 - Distribute loads evenly